MakeSchool-Tutorials/MakeSchoolNotes-Swift/P7-Local-Storage-Realm/content.md

     import Foundation
     import RealmSwift

-    class Note : RLMObject {
+    class Note : Object {
     }

 So we've dynamically imported the Realm library so we have access to this functionality.
 You remember Alt-Clicking?
-Try it now on *RLMObject*.
+Try it now on *Object*.
-Realm objects are just like normal objects - you just subclass *RLMObject* to get started.
+Realm objects are just like normal objects - you just subclass *Object* to get started.

 > [action]
 > Let's add the following variables to create our `Note` model class.